sgoeschl/java-image-processing-survival-guide/README.md

 * Processing 5 million user-uploaded images per month
 * Converting arbitrary image formats such as PNG, TIFF and BMP into JPEG
 * Converting PDF documents to a preview image using GhostScript under the hood
-* Creating five thumbnail images with varying size lution based on the user-uploaded image
+* Creating five thumbnail images with varying resolution based on the user-uploaded image
 * Efficiently handling a peak load of 45 image per minute and server
 * Apply image sharpening to improve quality